h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 From 3.36 to 3.38
 -----------------

+- org.apache.spark.h2o.H2OConf has been replaced by ai.h2o.sparkling.H2OConf

+- org.apache.spark.h2o.H2OContext has been replaced by ai.h2o.sparkling.H2OContext

 - The support for Apache Spark 2.2.x has been removed.

+- Boolean type mapping from Spark's DataFrame to H20Frame was changed from numerical 0, 1 to "0", "1" categorical values.

 From 3.34 to 3.36
 -----------------